A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Convolutional Neural Network (CNN)}

-CNN architecture is well-known for its effectivenss in capturing local and hierarchical features.
-Lavrentyava et al. \cite{Lavrentyeva2019} apply the CNN architecture to address the anti-spoofing problem while reducing model size by implementing a Light-CNN (LCNN).
+CNN architecture is well-known for its effectiveness in capturing local and hierarchical features.
+Lavrentyeva et al. \cite{Lavrentyeva2019} apply the CNN architecture to address the Deepfake detection problem while reducing model size by implementing a Light-CNN (LCNN).
 LCNN mainly replaces ReLU with Max-Feature-Map (MFM) activation, which selects the maximum value of each of the two feature channels as output, effectively halving the LCNN architecture.
 The MFM layer also performs feature selection.
-The effectiveness of LCNN is also proven in various pieces of literature \cite{volkova2019light, Ma2021attentionLCNN, Wang2023prodoscic}.
 However, the translation invariance property in CNN may lead to information loss in the frequency domain, particularly because different sub-band frequencies contain diverse information.
-Choi et al. \cite{Choi2022overlapped} suggest splitting spectrogram inputs along the frequency axis and processing the high-, mid- and low-frequency band by the LCNN separately.
-Ranjan et al. \cite{Ranjan2022STATNET} consider both frequency and temporal information separately by performing CNN modules on these two domains in parallel.
-Luo et al. \cite{Luo2021capsule} modify the dynamic routing strategies in the capsule network to be suitable for audio anti-spoofing detection, emphasizing hierarchical structures of features and spatial information of the artifacts.
-This approach achieves satisfactory outputs without data augmentation.
+Choi et al. \cite{Choi2022overlapped} suggest splitting spectrogram inputs along the frequency axis and processing the high-, mid- and low-frequency bands by the LCNN separately.
+Luo et al. \cite{Luo2021capsule} refine the dynamic routing strategies in capsule networks to enhance speech deepfake detection by focusing on hierarchical feature structures and the spatial characteristics of artifacts.